Maurice J. Tobin

-Maurice Joseph Tobin (May 22, 1901 – July 19, 1953) was an American politician serving as 46th Mayor of Boston, the 56th Governor of Massachusetts and 6th United States Secretary of Labor.
+Maurice Joseph Tobin (May 22, 1901 – July 19, 1953) was an American politician serving as 46th mayor of Boston, the 56th governor of Massachusetts and 6th United States secretary of labor.
 He was a member of the Democratic Party and a liberal that supported the New Deal and Fair Deal programs, and was outspoken in his support for labor unions.
 However, he had little success battling against the conservative majorities in the Massachusetts legislature, and the U.S. Congress.

 Early life and career

 Tobin was born in Mission Hill, Boston, Massachusetts on May 22, 1901.
 Deeply rooted in the highly politicized Irish Catholic community, he was the oldest of four children of James Tobin, a carpenter, and Margaret Daly.
 He took evening classes at Boston College and worked for Conway Leather and New England Telephone before entering politics as a protégé of the legendary James Michael Curley.
 Tobin was elected to the Massachusetts House of Representatives at the age of 25 and served from 1927 to 1929.

-On November 19, 1932, Tobin married the former Helen Noonan (1906-1987) in Brighton, Massachusetts, with whom he had three children.
+On November 19, 1932, Tobin married Helen Noonan (1906-1987) in Brighton, Massachusetts, with whom he had three children.
 He served on the Boston School Committee from 1931 to 1937, before shocking the political establishment by defeating Curley in the 1937 race for Mayor of Boston.